LandSandBoat/lsb-wiki/Staff-Conduct.md

 # 0. Purpose
 You are an official member of Project Topaz because of your desire to directly influence the project's direction, organize efforts, serve as a representative, and mentor contributors who are working in collaboration with us to meet our common goal.
 If you had only wanted to occasionally contribute code, you would have done that through Pull Requests, and not sought the extra recognition of being an official member.

 As an official member for the project, you possess the benefit of sharing authority over it.
-Your ideas, words, and actions are automatically given more credence than others who do not have the title.
+Your ideas, words and actions are automatically given more credence than those of others.
 You always have the ear of the rest of the team, and have a say in whether a given direction should be pursued.

-However - _your ideas, words, and actions are automatically given more credence than others_.
+However - _your ideas, words and actions are automatically given more credence than those of others_.
 While this can be beneficial, it comes with the added responsibility of properly managing the additional weight you have been granted.
 Because you are an official member, your words and actions are a direct reflection on the entire project.
 This reflection is not limited to the quality of code, but includes the rest of our team as people, and the entire private server community as a whole.
 If one of us looks bad, we all look bad.

 Therefore, because you represent more than just yourself, there is a higher standard for you to adhere to than those who do not.
 So long as you carry the weight that comes with the position, you also carry the burden of ensuring that the image people have of you - and by extension, us - is a positive one.

 # 1. Collaborative Service Official Rules
 Any and all Terms of Use, Guidelines, or Codes of Conduct put in place by any service which Project Topaz uses for collaboration are incorporated into our rules.
 Examples of collaboration services include GitHub and Discord.
-Do not break the Terms of Use for such services while a representative of Project Topaz, or violate any community guidelines while using that service.
+Do not break the Terms of Use for such services while representing Project Topaz, or violate any community guidelines while using that service.

 # 2. Toxic Behavior
 Project Topaz wants members of the private server community to feel welcome and valued.
 Therefore, the following toxic behaviors are unacceptable: